FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 ```

 ### Create Transitions
-These states must be connected with transitions and selectors for transitions, which are called process state switches.
-In order to understand how the switches and states are connected it is important to note that the internal transition is conducted in reversed time direction.
+The transitions connect the newly created nodes.
+The transitions are called process state switches.
+In order to understand how the switches and states are connected it is important to note that the internal transition are conducted in reversed time direction.
 Thus, the condition is evaluated at the end process state.
 Currently there are four process state switches implemented which should be connected to the following end state:

 1. switch_at_next_discrete_event -> idle_state
 2. process_state_switch_at_input_stream -> input_state
 3. process_state_switch_at_output_stream --> output_state
 4. create_process_state_switch_delay --> intermediate_state

-Additionally, selectors are implemented to model multiple transitions which can be chosen after a state.
-In this only single transition occur and the transition must be passed to a so called single choice selector.
+Additionally, selectors are implemented to determine which transition are evaluated when multiple transitions could occur in the same state.
+In this example each state only has a single transition.
+Thus, the process state switch is passed to a so called single choice selector.
+The cooking time is assumed to be 24 minutes in total. {cite}`Korzeniowska_Ginter_2019` p.5

 ```
 activate_not_cooking = process_step.process_state_handler.process_state_switch_selector_handler.process_state_switch_handler.create_process_state_switch_at_next_discrete_event(